CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Hardware/HW-VM.md

  - /pages/viewpage.action?pageId=12320951
 pageID: 12320951
 toc: 5

+onprem: true
+cluster: false
+vm: true
 ---

 The next step is to identify which hypervisor you want to use.
 NetQ supports KVM and VMware VMs.

-Click the hypervisor you want to use to move to the next installation step:
+Click the hypervisor you want to use to continue installation:

 - {{ <link url="KVM-Setup" text="Use KVM">}}
 - {{ <link url="VMW-Setup" text="Use VMware">}}